bredelings/BAli-Phy/PLAN.md

    reference-return behavior are clear.
 Rename to `_legacy` only if the churn is modest; otherwise keep temporary suffix comments current.

-4. Decide whether `regs_maybe_different_value()` should compare
-   `Runtime::Exp` directly or keep using legacy expression equality for now.
-   Graph display can stay legacy longer because it intentionally prints expression-shaped output.
+4. Keep graph display on legacy expression views unless/until there is a runtime-native graph rendering path, because it intentionally prints expression-shaped output.

 5. Continue caller migration in focused batches: remaining `context_ptr`